 - A trained interventionist conducts the meetings in open but controlled manner.
-All members of the intervention, including the addict, participate in the discussions.
+All members, including the addict, participate in the discussions.
 The intervention allows everyone to discuss how the addiction has affected them and their lives.

-- This style of intervention will have multiple meeting instead of one big meeting.
-These intervention meetings are time intensive and can last months at a time.
+- This style of will have multiple meeting instead of one big meeting.
+These meetings are time intensive and can last months at a time.

-- Everyone involved in the intervention commits to entering counseling.
+- Everyone involved commits to entering counseling.
 Often, the sufferer will enter a treatment center for a more intensive rehabilitating approach.
 The addict will be included in the family therapy sessions during his or her treatment.
 The family counseling continues even after the person completes their treatment program.

 - Level 3 “The Formal ARISE Intervention” – This level is implemented if the addict still has not accepted treatment.
 This level applies severe penalties on the addicted person if they continue to deny treatment.
 Fortunately, this level almost always ends up with the sufferer accepting treatment because they are already aware of the consequences.